YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 TLSDLLNOOPEN
 --------------------

-TLSDLLNOOPEN, Failed to load YottaDB/GT.M TLS/SSL library for secure communication
+TLSDLLNOOPEN, Failed to load YottaDB TLS/SSL library for secure communication

-MUPIP Error: This indicates that the attempt to load the YottaDB/GT.M dynamically linked library for TLS/SSL operation failed.
+MUPIP Error: This indicates that the attempt to load the YottaDB dynamically linked library for TLS/SSL operation failed.

 Action: Review the following TEXT message from the plug-in for additional diagnostic information, check the path and authorizations for the library, and adjust the environment accordingly.